apache/doris-website/docs/table-design/data-partition.md

 ### Random distribution

 - If an OLAP table does not have fields of the update type, setting the data bucketing mode of the table to RANDOM can avoid severe data skew.
 When data is imported into the corresponding partitions of the table, each batch of a single import job will randomly select a tablet for writing.
-- When the bucketing mode of a table is set to RANDOM, there is no bucketing column, it is not possible to query only a few tablets based on the values of the bucketing column.
-Queries on the table will simultaneously scan all tablets that hit the partition.
+- When the bucketing mode of a table is set to RANDOM, there is no bucketing column, it is not possible to query only a few buckets based on the values of the bucketing column.
+Queries on the table will simultaneously scan all buckets that hit the partition.
 This setting is suitable for aggregate query analysis of the entire table data, but not suitable for high-concurrency point queries.
 - If the data distribution of the OLAP table is Random Distribution, then during data import, single-tablet import mode can be set (set `load_to_single_tablet` to true).
 Then, during large-volume data import, a task will only write to one tablet when writing data to the corresponding partition.
 This can improve the concurrency and throughput of data import, reduce the write amplification caused by data import and compaction, and ensure the stability of the cluster.

 ## Auto bucket